Nick Foles

-Nicholas Edward Foles (born January 20, 1989) is an American football quarterback for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Arizona and was selected in the third round of the 2012 NFL Draft by the Philadelphia Eagles.
-Initially a backup, Foles was named the team's starter midway through his rookie season.
-He maintained his starting position through 2013, during which he set the NFL season record for the best touchdown–interception ratio and posted a perfect passer rating in a game.
-His success led the Eagles to a division title, while also earning him Pro Bowl honors.
-After an unsuccessful 2014 season, Foles was traded to the St. Louis Rams, where he was released after struggling in his one season.
-He spent the following year as a backup for the Kansas City Chiefs.
+Nicholas Edward Foles (born January 20, 1989) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons.
+A member of six teams, he achieved his greatest success with the Philadelphia Eagles, leading them to the franchise's first Super Bowl title.

+Foles played college football for the Arizona Wildcats and was selected by the Eagles in the third round of the 2012 NFL draft.
+He had a breakout season in 2013 when he set the NFL season record for the best touchdown–interception ratio and led the Eagles to a division title, earning him Pro Bowl honors.
+Unable to duplicate his success the following year, Foles was traded to the St. Louis Rams, where he struggled during his one season.
+He spent his next season as a backup with the Kansas City Chiefs.

 Foles returned to the Eagles in 2017 as Carson Wentz's backup, but was promoted to starter when Wentz was injured near the end of the season.
-He led the Eagles throughout their playoff run, which culminated with the franchise's first Super Bowl title in Super Bowl LII and earned the game's MVP award.
+He led the Eagles throughout their playoff run, which culminated with a victory in Super Bowl LII and him earning the game's MVP award.
 Initially returning to his backup role for 2018, Foles guided Philadelphia on another postseason run after Wentz was again lost to injury.
 Foles opted out of his contract with the Eagles to join the Jacksonville Jaguars in 2019, but suffered an injury during the season opener that caused him to miss most of the year.
-He was traded in 2020 to the Chicago Bears, where he spent two seasons alternating as a backup and starter.
-After being released by the Bears in 2022, Foles signed with the Colts in a backup role.
+He played his last three seasons as a backup and starter with the Chicago Bears and Indianapolis Colts.

-Early years
+Early life

 Foles was born and raised in Austin, Texas, the son of restaurateurs Larry and Melissa Foles.
 He graduated in 2007 from Westlake High School.

 A two-year starter for the football team, Foles threw for 5,658 yards and 56 touchdowns, breaking most school records previously held by Foles' future NFL opponent, Drew Brees.

 Foles also excelled at basketball, where he started three years, twice received team MVP honors, and was recruited by Georgetown, Baylor, and Texas.
-He also played high school football with Justin Tucker, kicker for the Baltimore Ravens, and Kyle Adams, a former tight end for the Tampa Bay Buccaneers and Chicago Bears.
+He also played high school football with Justin Tucker, former kicker for the Baltimore Ravens, and Kyle Adams, a former tight end for the Tampa Bay Buccaneers and Chicago Bears.

 Foles originally committed to Arizona State, but later decided to attend Michigan State.
 He ultimately transferred to the University of Arizona.